kushv818/embedded-onboarding/section-00/README.md

 It looks like this: `command1 | command2`.

-An common example of piping is looking for for error logs in system logs:
+A common example of piping is looking for error logs in system logs:

 `cat system.log | grep "error"`.